Masmiseim36/nxpSDK/boards/evkbmimxrt1060/edgefast_bluetooth_examples/audio_profile/readme.txt

 2. With an app running on the smart phone (Android phone), the end users could connect to AWS cloud and control the audio demo running on the target board EVK board through AWS cloud.
 Some operations like play, play next, pause, etc., could be used to control the media play functionalities.
 3. Audio demo running on the target board EVK board connects to the AWS through Wifi, also a connection could be established between the target board EVK board and a Bluetooth headset.
 To get the media resource (mp3 files) from the U-disk, a HS USB host is enabled, and a U-disk with mp3 files should be connected to target board EVK board via the USB port.
 After that, the audio demo will search the root directory of U-disk for the music files (now only mp3 files are supported), and upload the song file list to AWS, then the song list would be shown in the app running on the smart phone.
 Finally, the music could be played out via the Bluetooth headset once end user controls the app to play the mp3 file.
 Note:
-1. This demo could NOT function with the default setting provided in SDK package because a AWS account is mandatory to run to the demo, the end users must create their owner AWS account and configure the IoT Thing before the functionality of the demo could be used.
+1. This demo could NOT function with the default setting provided in SDK package because a AWS account is mandatory to run to the demo, the end users must create their own AWS account and configure the IoT Thing before the functionality of the demo could be used.
 Also some information specified by the end customers, like Thing name, Wifi SSID Wifi password, etc., must be updated accordingly before the demo would work.
 Check (Prepare the Demo) to get the detailed guidance of the configuration steps.
 2. The music files names in U-disk need be english.
 3. The volume of audio adjustment is not supported.

 Toolchain supported
 ===================
-- MCUXpresso  11.6.0
+- MCUXpresso  11.7.0
-- IAR embedded Workbench  9.30.1
+- IAR embedded Workbench  9.32.1
 - GCC ARM Embedded  10.3.1

 Hardware requirements